yukikh1234/counterACT_Defect_Reduction_Planning/README.md

-# CounterACT: Counterfactual ACTtion Rule mining Approach
+# CounterACT: Counterfactual ACTion Rule Mining Approach

-## RQ results of CounterACT
+## Experiment Reproduction

-+ To get the results that answer the research questions in the paper, first run runexp.py to get measurement scores for all planners
+To reproduce the experiments and obtain the results presented in our study, please follow these steps:

-+ Then run the specific rqx.py to get results for the corresponding RQ.
+1. **Run Experiment Script**: Execute the `runexp.py` script to perform the experiments.
+This process will generate and store all the resulting data in the `data` directory in CSV format.

-+ A sample result for all 3 RQs is placed under results directory.
+2. **Research Questions (RQs) Analysis**: For each research question, execute the respective `rq1.py`, `rq2.py`, or `rq3.py` script.
+These scripts will compute and present the results for each RQ.

-## What is CounterACT?
+3. **Precision and Recall Calculation**: Use the `precision_recall.py` script to calculate precision and recall metrics at both the release and commit levels.
+Set the parameter `commit=True` for commit level calculations.

-CounterACT proposes `maintainable` and `achievable` plans to each individual file within the project.
+## Results Directory

-The following is an example illustrating how CounterACT's plans can be applied by practitioners.
+Sample results for all three RQs are available in the `results` directory for reference and validation of the experiment outcomes.

-#Example
+## Understanding CounterACT

-## Step 1: Select the actionable features
+CounterACT is designed to propose maintainable and achievable action plans for each file within a project.
+These plans are derived from a counterfactual action rule mining approach, tailored to guide practitioners in improving project outcomes.

-Hedge function will report the features wth the highest variance in the historical data.
+### Example Usage of CounterACT

-We select the TOP-M features to change in our plans.
-M is user specifed.
-In our study we used 5.
+#### Step 1: Select Actionable Features

-## Step 2: Action Rule mining
+- **Feature Identification**: The Hedge function identifies features with significant variance in historical data.
+Users can select the top-M features to consider for planning, where M is user-defined.
+In our case study, we selected the top 5 features.

-Action Rule mining algorithm will generate Action rules from the project between `previous` release and `current` release.
-Such results will be used to generate plans according to the historical records.
+#### Step 2: Mine Action Rules

-CounterACT only give plans that happended to `actionable` features.
+- **Action Rule Mining**: This process generates action rules based on the data between the previous and current release of the project, allowing the creation of plans grounded in historical records.
+CounterACT focuses on actionable features identified in Step 1.

-## Step 3: Generate plans
+#### Step 3: Generate and Select Plans

-CounterACT recommends plans by using the action rules mined from historical data
+- **Plan Recommendation and Selection**: CounterACT recommends plans using the action rules mined from the historical data.
+The plan selection process is based on the effectiveness and success of similar actions in historical data, ensuring that the proposed plans are not only actionable but also proven to be successful in past implementations.